 --Alisha Saucedo, LSCSW

 Maria Cristina Davila, MD FAPA is a Board Certified Psychiatrist and Psychoanalyst.
-She owns and operates Awakenings Intensive Outpatient Program (IOP) for adults and adolescents with mental health and substance abuse concerns in Prairie Village and now in Lawrence.
+She owns and operates Awakenings Intensive Outpatient Program (IOP) for adults and adolescents with mental health and substance abuse concerns at 83rd and Mission in Prairie Village.
 She serves as a consulting psychiatrist for Family Psychological Services and will be the collaborating physician for our APRN beginning in January 2015.

-Dr. Davila's new Intensive Outpatient Program at 346 Maine in Lawrence provides a much needed resource for adults who require more than outpatient service, but are not in need of inpatient psychiatric hospitalization.
-You can reach Awakenings in Lawrence at 785-318-0220.
-Family Psychological Services welcomes Dr. Davila to our community.
-Keep watching this site as we expand and coordinate our services in the next twelve months.
-These are exciting times!
+Intensive Outpatient Services provide a much needed resource for adults and adolescents who require more than weekly or twice monthly outpatient service, but are not in need of inpatient psychiatric hospitalization.
+You can reach Awakenings at 913-381-8555.

 "I believe in real collaboration between patient, therapist, and prescriber.
 By working as a team we can enhance treatment outcomes.